-The writer of Hebrews spoke about the dominion of the world in chapter one (He 1:5-14).
+The writer of Hebrews spoke about the dominion of the world in chapter 1 (He 1:5-14).
 King Jesus will one day rule the world.
-“We speak” refers to the time the author and his hearers are receiving verse 5.
+“We speak” refers to the time the author and his hearers were receiving verse 5.

 in subjection to angels.

-God will not put the future Kingdom in charge of angels.
+God will not put the future kingdom in the charge of angels.
 He previously gave angels degrees of administration in the world (Deut 32:8).
 However, when it comes to the Son, they will be in subjection to Him.
-The messianic Kingdom will not be ruled by angels.
+The messianic kingdom will not be ruled by angels.

 God’s plan for man was to gain dominion over the created order (Ga 1:26-28).
 He was to rule as a theocratic (theo = God; cratic = rule) king, to rule on God’s behalf on earth.
 Jesus one day will be the ultimate Theocratic King.